icon-project/icon-sdk-python/quickstart/README.md

 Generate transaction with the given values.

-`SCORE_INSTALL_ADDRESS` uses cx0 to deploy SCORE.
+- `SCORE_INSTALL_ADDRESS` uses cx0 to deploy SCORE.

-`step_limit` is put by max step limit for sending transaction.
+- `step_limit` is put by max step limit for sending transaction.

-`params` enters the basic information of the token you want to deploy.
-It must enter the given values.
+- `params` enters the basic information of the token you want to deploy.
+It must enter the given values, 'initialSupply' data.
 Otherwise, your transaction will be rejected.

 ```python
 params = {